UCL-CCS/SCEMa/README.md

 ```
 Additionally, a FE mesh can be imported from a GMSH file, and most of the parameters of the simulation can be found in dealammps.cc

+Publications:
+Vassaux, M., Richardson, R. A., & Coveney, P. V. (2019).
+The heterogeneous multiscale method applied to inelastic polymer mechanics.
+Philosophical Transactions of the Royal Society A, 377(2142), 20180150.
+Vassaux, M., Sinclair, R. C., Richardson, R. A., Suter, J. L., & Coveney, P. V. (2019).
+The Role of Graphene in Enhancing the Material Properties of Thermosetting Polymers.
+Advanced Theory and Simulations, 2(5), 1800168.
+Vassaux, M., Sinclair, R. C., Richardson, R. A., Suter, J. L., & Coveney, P. V. (2019).
+Towards high fidelity materials property prediction from multiscale modelling and simulation", Advanced Theory and Simulations.
+Accepted for publication.